Avalanche vs. Kings Prediction & Picks - October 11

 Avalanche Splits and Trends

-- Across the eight games last season the Avalanche finished with only one goal, they picked up seven points.
+- Looking at the eight times last season the Avalanche finished a game with only one goal, they had a 2-3-3 record, picking up seven points.

-- Colorado accumulated eight points (3-11-2) when scoring two goals last season.
+- Colorado took eight points from the 16 games last season when it scored exactly two goals (3-11-2 record).

 Team Stats Comparison (2022-23)